sqonk/phext-datakit/README.md

 // Reserve the order of the elements. public function reverse()

 /*
+  Normalise the array to a range between 0 and 1.
+*/
+public function normalise()

+// Alias of self::normalise().
+public function normalize()

+/*
 	Compute a sum of the values within the array.